 - All medication (prescription and nonprescription) must be taken directly to the clinic, by a parent, for safe storage.
 Please note that students will not receive over-the-counter medications unless the parent provides the clinic the over the counter medication for their child to take at school.

 - All medications, both prescription and over-the-counter, must be accompanied by an Administration of Medication Request Form.
-This form is available in the clinic or can be printed from our website.
+This form is available in the clinic.

 - All medications must be in the ORIGINAL CHILD PROOF CONTAINER.
 Prescription medications must be in the labeled prescription bottle.
 Medications stored in baggies, envelopes, etc., will not be administered.